nolantellis/VehicleSurvey/ReadMe.md

 Run Via Maven
 ----------------
-* The above program also runs after the tests are executed with the sample file which was attached with the problem.
+* The above program also runs in the install phase and is executed with the sample file which was attached with the problem.

 Command
 ----------